knowledgepicker/word-cloud/README.md

 ### Release process

-After pushing a tag, GitHub workflow `release.yml` is triggered which builds and publishes the NuGet package.
+After pushing a tag (usually by creating and publishing a new release on GitHub), GitHub workflow `release.yml` is triggered which builds and publishes the NuGet package.
+If the action fails, check expiration of the NuGet API key and regenerate it if necessary.